AMWA-TV/is-device-configuration/docs/Overview.md

 ## Use of Normative Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][RFC-2119].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC-2119](https://datatracker.ietf.org/doc/html/rfc2119).

 ## Definitions

 The NMOS term 'Device' is used as defined in the [NMOS Glossary](https://specs.amwa.tv/nmos/main/docs/Glossary.html).

-This specification also defines the following terms.

-### Example Term

-Example definition

-[RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"